 EXCLUSIVE-Sanofi considers job cuts as CEO seeks to reduce costs - sources

-Officials with Sanofi had no immediate comment.
-The reorganization could involve several European countries and possibly others outside the region, as well as all the divisions of Sanofi except the vaccines and rare diseases unit Genzyme, the sources said.
+The reorganisation could involve several European countries and possibly others outside the region, as well as all the divisions of Sanofi except the vaccines and rare diseases unit Genzyme, the sources said.
+Three sources said around 1,000 jobs in France were at risk.
+One of the sources said the cuts would take place over a three-year period, with no forced redundancies.

 - READ MORE ON: